Vccccc/mynote/books/ostep/ostep.md

 ## 4 The Abstraction: The Process
 To virtualization of the CPU, the OS will need both some low-level machinery and high-level intelligence.
 We call low-level machinery mechanisms; **mechanisms** are low-level methods or protocols that implement a needed piece of functionality.

-**context switch** is a mechanism, which gives the OS the ability to stop running one program and start running another on a given CPU. this **time-sharing** mechanism is
+**context switch** is a mechanism, which gives the OS the ability to stop running one program and start running another on a given CPU. this **time-sharing** mechanism is employed by all modern OSes.